housseindjirdeh/hdjirdeh.github.io/_posts/2018-06-14-thinking-prpl.markdown

 ![Workbox wizard](assets/thinking-prpl/workbox-wizard.gif "Workbox wizard"){: .article-image-with-border }

-Workbox asks you a series of questions in order to set up a service worker with the correct configurations for your project:
+Workbox asks a series of questions in order to set up a service worker with the correct configurations:

-1. _What is the root of your web app?_ If you're using a module bundler or have a build step in your application, you most likely have a final folder that you deploy (for example: `dist/` or `build/`).
+1. ***What is the root of your web app?*** If you're using a module bundler or have a build step in your application, you most likely have a final folder that you'll need to deploy (for example: `dist/` or `build/`).
-2. _Which file types would you like to precache?_ You can decide which file types you would like your service worker to precache.
+2. ***Which file types would you like to precache?*** You can decide which file types you would like to precache.
-3. _Where would you like your service worker file to be saved?_ You most likely would need to have your service worker saved in the folder you deploy.
-However, you have the option to decide where exactly.
+3. ***Where would you like your service worker file to be saved?*** You most likely would need to have your service worker saved in the folder you deploy, but you can specify where exactly.
-4. _Where would you like to save these configuration settings?_ Workbox saves these settings into a separate configurations file (and you can decide where to save it).
-The default answer is `workbox-config.js` at the root of your application.
-The following file that is generated looks like the following:
+4. ***Where would you like to save these configuration settings?*** Workbox saves these settings into a separate configurations file (and you can decide where to save it).
+The default answer is `workbox-config.js` at the root of your application and the file generated looks like this:

 <div class="highlight-in-list">
 {% highlight javascript %}